Supporting your employee's recovery at work

 Adapt to your employee’s current needs

 If your employee can’t do their regular job, they may still be able to contribute to your business in other ways while they recover.
-This means your employee can return to work at their own pace and sometimes earlier than planned.
+This means your employee can recover at work at their own pace and sometimes earlier than planned.
 You can help your employee by adapting their work and:

 - looking at other tasks they can help with while recovering